 10. Green tea polyphenols

-Polyphenols protects the skin against free radicals via UV damage.
-In a study 41 women were given 300 mg green tea extract twice daily for 2 years.
+Polyphenols protect the skin against free radicals via UV damage.
+In a study 41 women were given 300 mg green tea extract twice daily for two years.
 These women experienced fewer wrinkles and telangiectasias and overall less UV damage compared with other control groups.

-Cocoa supplements/Cocoa drinks contaning high dose of flavonols (329mg in the study) increased microcirculation, skin thickness, skin density, and skin hydration, along with causing significant decrease in skin roughness and scaling.
+Cocoa supplements/Cocoa drinks containing a high dose of flavonols (329mg in the study) increased microcirculation, skin thickness, skin density, and skin hydration, along with causing significant decrease in skin roughness and scaling.

 Soy isoflavones are also known to provide significant improvements in fine wrinkles and skin elasticity.

 Pycnogenol is a patented extract of maritime pine bark (Pinus pinaster).
 It has procyanidins and flavonoids.
 Most anti-aging products contain pycnogenol.
 It reduces free radicals and improves skin hydration and skin elasticity.

 Zinc is an important co-factor for many enzymes in the body.
 Some of the best-known enzymes are important for skin healing.
 Its deficiency leads to poor wound healing.

 Copper is an important co-factor for elastin, the support structure of skin.